jmari/iPharo/README.md

 - 32 bits version?
 ZMQ is 64 a bits library on Mac Os.
 - Tests...

-This project is hosted in Smalltalkhub repository <a href="http://smalltalkhub.com/#!/~jmari/JupyterTalk">JupyterTalk</a> because OSSubprocess/GitFileTree doesn't work on Pharo 64 bits.
+This project is also hosted in Smalltalkhub repository <a href="http://smalltalkhub.com/#!/~jmari/JupyterTalk">JupyterTalk</a>.

 ![JupyterTalk in Action](/jup3.png)

 ### install JupyterTalk